bentoml/BentoVLLM/llama4-17b-maverick-instruct/README.md

 <div align="center">
-    <h1 align="center">Self-host Llama 4 Scout 17B-16E Instruct with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Llama 4 Maverick 17B-128E Instruct with vLLM and BentoML</h1>
 </div>

-Follow this guide to self-host the Llama 4 Scout 17B-16E Instruct model with BentoCloud in your own cloud account.
+Follow this guide to self-host the Llama 4 Maverick 17B-128E Instruct model with BentoCloud in your own cloud account.
 If your team doesn’t already have access to BentoCloud, please use the link below to contact us and set it up in your cloud environment.

 [![Deploy on BentoCloud](https://img.shields.io/badge/Deploy_on_BentoCloud-d0bfff?style=for-the-badge)](https://cloud.bentoml.com/)
 [![Talk to sales](https://img.shields.io/badge/Talk_to_sales-eefbe4?style=for-the-badge)](https://bentoml.com/contact)